All modern human beings belong to a group known as homo sapiens, meaning “wise man” in Latin.

 And since one of the most frequently cited reasons for high-stress levels is time constraints, reading can be easily incorporated into your busy schedule.

-5. Reading Helps Alleviate Depression And Deepens Sleep
+5. Reading Helps Alleviate Depression and Deepens Sleep

-People who feel depressed often report the feeling of isolation and even alienation from others.
+People who feel depressed often report feeling of isolation and even alienation from others.
 They turn to literature for comfort, that’s how reading fiction allows them to escape into the worlds of the imaginary characters.

 According to a UK study, readers are 21 percent less likely to experience feelings of depression.
 Also, reading can help alleviate depression indirectly by improving your sleep.